Bacteriostatic Water: Reconstitution Solution for Peptides

 Uses of Bacteriostatic Water

-Bacteriostatic water is widely used in medical, research, and veterinary environments for:
+Widely used in medical, research, and veterinary environments for:

 Reconstituting powdered or lyophilized medications